Teppen-io/do-scaler/README.md

 ## Introduction

-`do-scaler` runs on a server somewhere and queries droplet metrics that are exposed by the standard `do-agent` monitoring service.
+`do-scaler` creates or destroys droplets based on their load.
+It does this by querying droplet metrics that are exposed by the standard `do-agent` monitoring service.
 (Installed by default on all DigitalOcean droplets.)

-Based on your confiuration parameters, it will then create or destroy droplets by leveraging the DigitalOcean API.
+Through [Scaler Configurations](#scaler-configuration), you define policies to create or destroy droplets using the DigitalOcean API.
 Additionally, you can configure your own custom [actions](conf.d/actions).
-Some basic actions have been included to get you started.

 ## Client Configuration